Orsso/orlando-toolkit/docs/user_guide.md

 ### Images and Metadata

-**Images Tab:**
+**Images/Media Tab:**
-- Preview embedded images
+- Preview embedded images (and videos when a video-capable plugin is the source)
-- Resize or replace images
+- Rename or replace media assets
-- Manage image references
+- Manage media references

 **Metadata Tab:**
 - Edit document title and properties